It all started with a necklace.

 Every Friday Coffee Addicted Writer from Coffee Addicted Writer poses a question which participants respond on their own blogs within the week (Friday through Thursday).
 They then share their links at the main site and visit other participants blogs.

-Do you consider yourself a bookworm or a reader? (submitted by Billy @ Coffee Addicted Writer)
+Have you ever attempted to repair a damaged book? (submitted by Billy @ Coffee Addicted Writer)

 I hope you all have a wonderful weekend!
 Be sure and tell me what you are reading and are up to!